FREQUENTLY ASKED QUESTIONS

 Geologists interpret, engineers design and build.
 Geologists are trained to consider the entire physical environment, the materials that compose it (rocks, soils, and water) and the dynamic physical and geochemical processes that drive it.
 Engineers are more concerned with facility design including material and structural properties along with construction and constructability considerations.
 In the EU, USA and other countries, Geologists and engineers generally work together making sure that all natural and man-made influences are considered in a project or setting.

-The majority of EU and USA States have a register of Geologists that identify and recognise Professional Geologists.
-Malta remains one of the few countries that does not have such a register.
+The majority of EU and USA States have a register of geologists or issue a state warrant that identifies and recognises the professional geologist.
+Malta remains one of the few countries that does not have such a warrant granted to geologists.
 This situation places the Maltese public in danger relative to other European citizens.